 - Get familiar with your coveredservices and the rules you must follow to get these covered services.
 Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - ° Chapters 3 and 4 give the details about your medical services. - Chapters 5 and 6 give the details about your Part D prescription drug coverage. - If you have any otherhealth insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
 Chapter 1 tells you about coordinating these benefits. - Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your plan member ID card whenever you get your medical care or Part D prescription drugs.
+Show your plan member ID card and Medicaid card whenever you get your medical care or Part D prescription drugs.

 - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - ° To help get the best care, tell your doctors and other health providers about your health problems.
 Follow the treatment plans and instructions that you and your doctors agree upon. - ° Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - ° If you have any questions, be sure to ask and get an answer you can understand. - Be considerate.
 We expect all our members to respect the rights of other patients.
-We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you oweAs a plan member, you are responsible for these payments: - ° You must continue to pay your Medicare Part B premium to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - ° If you are required to pay a late enrollment penalty, you must pay it. - o If you are required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan. - ° If you move outside of our plan service area, you cannot remain a member of our plan. - If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - ° If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you oweAs a plan member, you are responsible for these payments: - In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. For most Plan members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
+If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan. - ° If you are required to pay a late enrollment penalty, you must pay it. - o If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must continue to pay the extra amount directly to the government to remain a member of the plan. - ° If you move outside of our plan service area, you cannot remain a member of our plan. - ° If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - ° If you move, it is also important to tell Social Security (or the Railroad Retirement Board).